ContextLab/experimental-psychology/labs/brainstorm.md

       - How EFFICIENT the instructions were (e.g., could the instructions have been simplified?)
     4. Enter all of this information into a spreadsheet with 1 row per group and 1 column per evaluation metric (e.g., appearance, meaning, clarity, efficiency, and assumptions)

  Part 4: revised methods
   - Write up your original methods section
   - Figure 1:
       - Panel A: your intended drawing
       - Panel B: your own group's reproduced drawing
       - Panel C: other group's attempts at creating your drawing
   - Use other groups' evaluations, and your observations of other groups' attempts to create your drawing, to judge how effective your instructions were:
       - How many groups were able to reproduce your drawing as intended?
       - How many groups accurately followed your instructions?
       - How many assumptions did other groups need to make?
       - How many assumptions did other groups need to make, accounting for how many instructions you had overall?
       - Which aspects of your instructions were particularly effective or ineffective?
-    - Create figures to help illustrate any key points and use statistical tests to support your claims.
+  - Create figures to help illustrate any key points and use statistical tests to support your claims
   - Propose a revised methods section that addresses any weaknesses you identified in your analyses

 ## Results section: What conclusions can (or *can't*) you draw from data?
  - 3 teams: A, B, C
  - Each group/team creates (or finds) a dataset-- can be fake or real; should be interesting
        - TA should help to make the dataset sufficiently detailed:
          - Several "features" -- at least 5
          - Many "observations" -- at least 500